elementnl/sigil/README.md

 ## Status

-The spec is in active draft.
+Spec is in active draft.
 The reference implementation has not been started.

-See [SPEC.md](SPEC.md) for the full language definition.
+See [SPEC.md](SPEC.md) for the full language definition and [EXAMPLES.md](EXAMPLES.md) for annotated walkthroughs.

+## License

+MIT